elina20chihlingliu/2021-VRDL-Final-Project/README.md

 The Nature Conservancy Fisheries Monitoring
 以下要修正

-The proposed challenge is a street view house numbers detection, which contains two parts:
+The proposed challenge is [The Nature Conservancy Fisheries Monitoring](https://www.kaggle.com/c/the-nature-conservancy-fisheries-monitoring/data) on kaggle, which contains two parts:

-1. Do bounding box regression to find top, left, width and height of bounding boxes which contain digits in a given image
+1. Download the released annotation file of Nature Conservancy Fisheries Monitoring dataset and bounding box regression to find top, left, width and height of bounding boxes which contain digits in a given image
+2. The classes in the provided data are 'ALB', 'BET', 'DOL', 'LAG', 'OTHER', 'SHARK','YFT'.
+We removed the 'OTHER' class in order to train the model with more precision.
-2. classify the digits of bounding boxes into 10 classes (0-9)
+3. Classify the digits of bounding boxes into 6 classes (0-5)

-The giving SVHN dataset contains 33402 images for training and 13068 images for testing.
+The giving Nature Conservancy Fisheries Monitoring dataset contains 3013 images for training, 1000 images in test_stg1, 12153 images in test_stg2.
 This project uses the YOLOv5 pre-trained model to fix this challenge.

+File descriptions
+train.zip - zipped folder of all train images.
+The train folders are organized by fish species labels. test_stg1.zip - zipped folder of all test images in stage 1 test_stg2.zip - zipped folder of all test images in stage 2 (not available until the second stage of the competition) sample_submission_stg1.csv - a sample submission file in the correct format

 ### Environment
 - Microsoft win10